-To kick off this new series on our admissions requirements, we’re sharing tips for your CV.
-You can apply for the Master of International Affairs (MIA) and the Master of Public Policy (MPP) between 1 October 2020 and 1 May 2021.
+Our Application Tips series dissects each admissions requirement to help you craft your best application.
+To kick off, we’re sharing tips for your CV.
+You can apply for the Master of International Affairs (MIA), the Master of Public Policy (MPP) and the Master of Data Science for Public Policy between 1 October 2021 and 1 May 2022.

 Your curriculum vitae is one of the first things we see when we open your application.
-We look at it to evaluate your personal suitability for our master’s programmes, which is one of our three main selection criteria (weighted 40%).
+Not only does it provide an overview of your education, qualifications and community engagement, it also offers insight into who you are as a person.
+During the evaluation process we look at it to assess your personal suitability for our master’s programmes, which is one of our three main selection criteria (weighted 40%).

 Formatting your CV

-In your CV, you should lay out in an organised manner your academic and relevant professional experience.
-You should also include other activities, such as volunteering or civic engagement; we want to see what you’re involved in outside of the classroom or your office, and what kinds of initiatives you may have led.
+You should lay out your academic and relevant professional experience in an organised manner in your CV.
+Be sure to include other activities, such as volunteer work you have done; we want to see what you’re involved in outside of the classroom or your office, and what kinds of initiatives you may have led.

 Do you need prior work experience to apply?

 Work experience is not an admissions requirement, so you are welcome to apply straight out of your undergraduate degree.
-Some of our students do have a few years of work experience under their belts after finishing their bachelor's degrees, while others go from their bachelor’s directly into their master’s without a break.
+Some of our students do have a few years of work experience under their belts after finishing their bachelor's degrees, while others go directly from their bachelor’s to their master’s without a break.
 This can be influenced by a variety of factors, including the region you come from and the local culture surrounding higher education and work.
-In Germany, for example, it’s quite common for students to pursue a master’s programme right after completing a bachelor’s.

 What to include in your CV apart from professional experience